 Project Management Apprenticeship

-The cost of the apprenticeship is fully-funded by the UK Apprenticeship Levy, so there’s no charge to the participant, or the employer.
+The cost of the course is fully-funded by the UK Apprenticeship Levy, so there’s no charge to the participant, or the employer.

 Anybody who manages projects as part of their role!
 If you want to be more effective in the way that you manage projects, or future-proof or enhance your skills, as well as gain a recognised qualification, this course could be for you.

-Some example participant job roles that this apprenticeship could be relevant for are below, but please note that this list is only an example, the apprenticeship is relevant for anybody within the Leeds health and care system who works on the delivery of projects.
+Some example participant job roles that this apprenticeship could be relevant for are below, but please note that this list is only an example, the apprenticeship is relevant for anybody working within the Leeds health and care sector who works on the delivery of projects.

 - Project Manager